drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-After the introduction of CoMFA, other 3D-QSAR methods were developed by different groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/3d-qsar-programs-6551dc5b'><i class='fa fa-play' aria-hidden='true'></i></button>After the introduction of CoMFA, other 3D-QSAR methods were developed by different groups.
 Some of these programs are mentioned below, listed by first date of publication.
 In the following pages the specificity of some of them is briefly outlined.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.